slerman12/Help-me/3-Disproof.md

 In one of my emails I said:

-> Please provide evidence of research (not thesis-formatting) advice that was provided and not followed.
+> "Please provide evidence of research (not thesis-formatting) advice that was provided and not followed."

 None of them replied.